jesselessa/weather-app-node-express-api/README.md

     - Install the dependencies : `npm install`
     - Start the Express server : `node server.js`

-Do not forget to complete the **environment variables** values in the project to make it work properly !
+Do not forget to configure the **environment variables** in the project for it to work properly !

 ## Contributing